ali-mir/BSE-git-tutorial/README.md

-Hello World from Ali!
+Hello World from Ali Mir!
-Hello World from Mckenna!
+Hello World from Mckenna Cisler!

+More changes